jmventar/bootstrap-duration-picker/README.md

 # bootstrap-duration-picker

 Javascript library for selecting duration.
 It's a fork from https://github.com/koss-lebedev/bootstrap-duration-picker updated to use Bootstrap and includes moment.js to manage all dates.
-Target input to which plugin is applied should contain duration in seconds.
+Target input to which plugin is applied should contain duration in milliseconds (ms).

-This plugin works with miliseconds and relies on moment.js for i18n using it's humanize() function.
+This plugin relies on moment.js for i18n using it's humanize() function.
 Also added max and min values for the picker.
+This is a development branch, not fully functional.

 ## Example